erobinson-aaalife/dbt_training_database_docker/README.md

 ## How to Run
 From your working directory run the following command to start the Docker container:
-`docker run --name dbt-training -dp 5432:5432 -v [Your working directory's filepath]\dbt_files:/dbt_files dbt-training:latest`
+`docker run --name dbt-training -dp 5432:5432 -e POSTGRES_PASSWORD=[your password here] dbt-training:latest`

 ### Accessing the Postgres DB outside the Docker container
 The following parameters can be used to connect to the Postgres database instance from the query tool of your choice: